n1ckfg/gltFpsViewer/ARCHITECTURE.md

   - A Raycaster fires on `pointerdown` to detect if the user clicked on a loaded model.
 If so, the exact mesh node is highlighted with a green `BoxHelper`, while the `TransformControls` gizmo attaches to the top-level loaded model (root) by default.
   - **Scene Graph Navigation**: While unlocked, users can use the `Arrow keys` to traverse the model's internal scene graph (`Up`/`Down` for parent/child, `Left`/`Right` for siblings).
 Upon navigation, the `TransformControls` gizmo attaches directly to the newly selected sub-node, enabling precise manipulation of individual parts.
   - Hotkeys `1`, `2`, and `3` switch the gizmo between `translate`, `rotate`, and `scale` modes respectively.
+  - **Node Deletion**: Pressing `Backspace` or `Delete` prompts for confirmation and removes the selected node (and its children) from the scene, properly disposing of associated resources.
   - Clicking empty space deselects the current node, detaches the gizmo, and re-enters FPS Flight Mode.

 ### 3. Drag-and-Drop Loader